ezra-bible-app/ezra-bible-app/DESIGN.md

 Basic html template loaded initially on startup.
 Additional content is dynamically added to the DOM by `ezra_init.js`.

+### app/ezra_init.js

+Entry script of the Electron renderer process for initializing the user interface.
+This is referenced in the `index.html` file.
+The code in ezra_init.js is only used for startup.

 ### app

 This directory contains the JavaScript source code of Ezra Project.
 It contains the following parts:

-* `ezra_init.js`: Entry script of the Electron renderer process for initializing the user interface.
-This is referenced in the `index.html` file.
 * `components`: Graphical components of the UI, e.g. `BookSelectionMenu`, `NavigationPane`, `OptionsMenu`, etc.
 * `controllers`: Controllers are classes that "bring live" into the UI and respond to user actions.
 All Controllers are named `<Name>Controller` and the file name is `<name>_controller.js`.
 * `database`: Database related source code (models, migrations)